openfaas/openfaas.github.io/_posts/2020-04-17-introducing-faasd.md

 The [faas-provider](https://github.com/openfaas/faas-provider) SDK allowed us to do this and was extracted from the core project shortly after adding support for Kubernetes.
 We've had a number of other community providers, but this is the one with the most traction today.

-> It's my belief that Kubernetes is the best way to run OpenFaaS in production for everything from edge deployments to large scale platforms.
+> It's my current opinion that Kubernetes is the best way to run OpenFaaS in production for everything from the edge to the very largest deployments.

 After several years of working with Kubernetes and similar technology, I've become numb to its complexities and that makes me a bad judge of whether it's easy to use or not.
 OpenFaaS aims to abstract away the repetitive nature of YAML files and to add value through its API and ecosystem.